Un rÊve elfique

 and the detailed examination of my face.
 For some seconds, the frail

 ship danced like a cork, the wind on the beam, and I was feeling the

-stern forcing in my hands.
+helm forcing in my hands.
 Then we took back wind astern the road

 to Perros Guirrec.
 But the rain was moving faster than us, removing